exercism/elixir/exercises/concept/city-office/.docs/instructions.md

 Such fields cannot be left empty because a malicious third party could fill them out with false data.
 ```

+Add a doc test at the end of the documentation.
+Test with 3 as your input.

 The typespec should explain that the function accepts a single argument, a non-negative integer, and returns a string.

 ## 3. Document splitting values into lists of uppercase letters

-Add documentation and a typespec to the `Form.letters/1` function.
+Add documentation, a doc test, and a typespec to the `Form.letters/1` function.
 The documentation should read:

 ```
 Splits the string into a list of uppercase letters.